kmihiranga/logzy-the-lightweight-log-demon/README.md

 ## Things currently developed

 - Tailing the log files
-- Maintain a log rotation
+- Adjust tailing log files according to the log rotation
-- Indexing the log files
+- Indexing the log files and identified current state in the log file
 - Filtering the error logs
 - push notifications to the Slack channel